How to start a Self-Catering Business

 At the time of the event, you're going to need proper food transport to be sure the food presentation is pristine.
 As the boss, you're going to spend lots of time dealing with issues, supervising and overseeing food production, dealing with complaints, and keeping a clean and friendly environment.

-After the event, handling paperwork, invoices, and payroll is going to keep you busy.
+After the event, paperwork, invoices, and payroll are going to keep you busy.
 You'll be meeting with new clients, planning menus, hiring, and then training your staff.
-All this on top of overseeing the marketing and advertising needed to keep you in business.
+You'll be doing all this on top of overseeing the marketing and advertising needed to keep you in business.

 Self-Catering takes a lot of time and effort to be successful and is not for the faint.
-A self-caterer should be extroverted, resilient, have a planning skillset, and people skills to keep business running smoothly.
+A self-caterer should be extroverted and resilient as well as have a planning skillset and people skills to keep business running smoothly.
 They must be able to successfully market to provide a great menu with competitive pricing that attracts the client.
-On top of that, they should have enough people skills to be able to sort out disputes between your staff and the clientele, and a large amount of experience in managing a business.
+Additionally, they should have a fair amount of people skills to be able to sort out disputes between your staff and the clientele, and a large amount of experience in managing a business.

 Steps to Start your Catering Business